-The Babymoov earned an 8 of 10 for health and safety.
+The Babymoov performed well on health and safety.
 This score reflects nice features for safety that include a bowl that locks onto the base when in use, an alarm for no water in the tank during cooking and an alarm if the blender and cooker aren't correctly connected while cooking.
 These features are designed to protect users from hurting themselves.

 Unfortunately, users do need to be careful when moving the contents from the steamer to the blender portion of the unit.
 The location of steam release on the lid of the blending bowl is directly on top of where a hand might be placed.
 If someone does put their hand there, they could suffer burns, so extra care should be taken when food is hot.

 This product is primarily plastic.
 This plastic construction is disappointing to us given the studies on some BPA-free plastic that show they can still leach chemicals especially when heated.
 We think it would be better if the containers were the food sits and cooks were glass.
 All of the parts are BPA-free, the mixing bowl is SAN, and the cooking baskets are Tritan.
 Even if a switch meant a higher price, we think most parents would prefer the eco-healthy glass over plastic.
 On the upside, this food maker is generally easy to clean, and we were able to access most of the parts without trouble which means the chances of mold or rust developing are slim.

 The Nutribaby earned a 5 of 10 for ease of cleaning.
 This is the second to the lowest score with only the Baby Brezza Complete scoring lower.